janKekanSan/jankekansan.github.io/pages/sona/pre-predicates.md

 <details><summary> [**ona li pana e ni ala・ona li pana e ni**]{.tokipona} </summary>

-They didn't give this.
+They gave _not_ this.
 They gave that!

 ::: info

+The English here is a bit clunky to better reflect the original Toki Pona!

 While negating the predicate can be similar to negating the object, choosing one over the other can emphasize your intended meaning better!
+If the original sentence had used [ala]{.tokipona} on [pana]{.tokipona} instead, this would be the translation:

+> They didn't give this.
+They gave that!

 :::